Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks

-For the cases $k_+=k_-=0.01,\,0.1,\,10.0$, we can only rely on the numerical values of $Q(\lambda)$ to analyze the current fluctuations.
-From Fig.~\ref{fig_Q}, it seems that the $Q(\lambda)$ have the same slope at $\lambda=0$ for all cases.
-This directly indicates that the system have the same current $J$ whether there is reaction between holes and electrons or not.
-With a bit of analysis, it is indeed so.
-Suppose that the holes and electrons have the linear profiles $p(x)$, $n(x)$ in the case $k_+=k_-=0$.
-When the reaction is turned on, the profiles would become $p(x)+\delta p(x)$ and $n(x)+\delta n(x)$, respectively.
-Because the reaction always leads to generation or recombination of holes and electrons in pairs, it is arguably that $\delta p(x)=\delta n(x)$.
-The current have the same value for all cases, $J=\langle j_p-j_n\rangle=-D\partial_x[p(x)+\delta p(x)-n(x)-\delta n(x)]=-D\partial_x[p(x)-n(x)]$.
-We also compare the trends of slope change (second derivatives) of the $Q(\lambda)$ at $\lambda=0$ for all cases.
-It is apparently discernible that the current diffusivity is smaller in the cases $k_+=k_-=0.01,\,0.1,\,10.0$ than that in the case $k_+=k_-=0$.
-So, starting from the equality~(\ref{eq_equality}), we arrive at the following interesting inequality
+where the third line is obtained due to the assumption $D_p=D_n$ together with $\delta p(x)=\delta n(x)$.
+This indicates that the mean current indeed remains the same for all cases.
+It should be noted that Eq.~(\ref{eq_J2}) holds due to the symmetry of the boundary conditions.
+In Fig.~\ref{fig_Q}, we also compare the trends of slope change (second-order derivatives) of the $Q(\lambda)$ at $\lambda=0$ for all cases.
+It is apparently discernible that the current diffusivity given by Eq.~(\ref{eq_D}) is smaller in the cases $k_+=k_-=0.01,\,0.1,\,10.0$ than that in the case $k_+=k_-=0$.
+The values of the diffusivity obtained from numerical differentations in the legend also confirm this observation.
+It is particularly noteworthy that $D\approx 0.909$ in the case of $k_+=k_-=0$ is in agreement with the value calculated from Eq.~(\ref{eq_DD}).
+Thus, starting from the equality~(\ref{eq_equality}), we arrive at an interesting inequality

-where the equality sign holds when there is no reaction.
-This inequality seems to manifest that there exist a upper bound for the variance of a current.
-It was also found in a charge transport system where electrostatic interaction between charged particles plays an important role (see future publications).
-If proved in general contexts, Eq.~(\ref{eq_inequality}) would give a new thermodynamic uncertainty relation (TUR), whereas the existing one states that the variance of a current is lower bounded~\cite{Barato_PhysRevLett_2015, Gingrich_PhysRevLett_2016}.
-The code for numerical calculation was written in C++ with the ITensor library~\cite{Fishman_SciPostPhysCodeb_2022}.